The wire cleared. Now what?

 Hand-off to the team you inherited

-Your operations lead can run the install without us.
+Your operations lead runs the install without us.
 We leave with documentation, a 90-day pulse, and an open invitation.
-We don't sell a retainer.
+The work lives on your stack — it keeps running whether we're on the phone or not.

 Acquirers who'd rather install than interrogate.